Sjtubrian/CVPR-AMM/README.md

-# Adversarial_Membership_Manipulation
-Official code repository for our CVPR 2026 paper on A Unified Perspective on Adversarial Membership Manipulation in Vision Models
+This is the official GitHub repository for our paper:

+**A Unified Perspective on Adversarial Membership Manipulation in Vision Models**

+🚧 The code is currently being prepared and will be released soon.